Barracuda (Marvel Comics): Fighting the Punisher

 Years later Ebbing hires him to assassinate the Punisher, who is investigating Ebbing's corporation, Dynaco (a parody of Enron).
 Ebbing plans to sabotage Florida's power grid for profit.
 The Punisher wishes to stop this plan because it would result in the deaths of many innocent people.

 During his fight with the Punisher, Barracuda loses an eye and the fingers on his right hand.
 Although Barracuda wins the fight and could easily kill his opponent then and there, he takes the Punisher out to sea so he can watch him be killed by sharks.
 When the Punisher informs him that he has lost the chance to have his fingers reattached (by putting them on ice without using a plastic bag, since direct ice contact kills the nerve endings), Barracuda simply laughs at his own carelessness.
 He tosses the Punisher overboard, along with Horace, a local gangster that had wronged him.
 Barracuda thinks a great white had eaten them both.
 The Punisher survives and escapes by hanging onto the boat.

-Barracuda becomes deeply involved with Dynaco and the affairs of the CEO's mistress and his right-hand man Dermot.
-The plan is to set Dermot up as the new CEO during a shareholder fishing trip.
+Barracuda becomes deeply involved with Dynaco and the affairs of the CEO's wife and his right-hand man Dermot Leary.
+The plan is to set Leary up as the new CEO during a shareholder fishing trip.
 Dynaco's plans, leaked to the media, result in the CEO committing suicide.
-Dermot ends up talking with the Punisher over the radio.
-With the full backing of the shareholders Dermot states they can do what they want; the Punisher cannot touch them.
+Leary ends up talking with the Punisher over the radio.
+With the full backing of the shareholders, Leary declares they can do what they want; the Punisher cannot touch them.

-The Punisher sinks the boat; everyone on board is eaten by sharks (the crew were handpicked Dynaco employees who had been in on the plan).
-Barracuda tries to come aboard Frank's boat, only to be shot at point blank range.
+The Punisher sinks their boat; everyone on board is eaten by sharks (the crew were handpicked Dynaco employees who had been in on the plan).
+Barracuda tries to come aboard his boat, only to be shot at point blank range.
 Like Frank, he survives by hanging on to the boat.